THE DAY OF REDEMPTION

 First the construction of the Tabernacle (representing the building of the Body of Christ).
 Then the organization of the army.

 But why an army?
-We do not need an army in order to enter Heaven?
+Do we need an army in order to enter Heaven?

 The redemption of the Church and of the nations of the earth can take place only as the enemy, Satan, is driven out.
 Just as Canaan had to be invaded and conquered, so it is true that our land of promise, which includes the nations of the earth and the entire material creation, and also our own personality, must be invaded and conquered under the leadership of the Holy Spirit.